-Code of conduct for public Procurement
+Code of conduct for public Procurement.

-(2) The conduct of all persons involved with public procurement, whether as official of the Bureau, a procuring entity, supplier, contractor or service provider, shall at all times be governed by the principles of honesty, accountability, transparency, fairness and equity.

-- (3) All officers of the Bureau, members of procurement committee and other persons that may come to act regarding the conduct of public procurements shall subscribe to an oath as approved by the Council. - (4) All persons in whose hands public funds may be entrusted for whatever purpose should bear in mind that its utilisation should be judicious. - (5) Where a transaction involves the disposal of assets, principles of honesty, accountability, transparency; fairness and equity shall continue to apply to the same extent as where it involves procurement. - (6) These principles shall apply at all times, particularly when: - (a) making requisition for or planning of procurements; - (b) preparing solicitation documents; - (c) receiving offers in response to any form of solicitation towards a procurement or disposal; - (d) evaluating and comparing offers confidentially and in complete neutrality;

-(e) protecting the interest of all parties without fear or favour; and

-(f) obviating all situations likely to render an officer vulnerable to embarrassment or u n d u e influence.

-(7) All public officers shall handle public procurement and disposal of assets by:

-(a) ensuring adequate time for preparing offers;

-(b) complying with this Law and all derivative regulations; and

-(c) receiving strict confidentiality until completion of a contract.
+- (2) The conduct of all persons involved with public procurement, whether as office official of the Bureau, a procuring entity, supplier, contractor or service provider provider shall at all times be governed by principles of honesty, accountability, transparency, fairness and equity. - (3) All officers of the Bureau, members of Tenders Boards and other persons that may come to act regarding the conduct of public procurements shall subscribe to an oath as approved by Council. - (4) All person in whose hands public funds may be entrusted for whatever purpose should bear in mind that its utilization should be judicious. - (5) Where a transaction involves the disposal of assets, principles of honesty, accountability, transparency, fairness and equity shall continue to apply to the same extent as where it involves procurement. - (6) these principles shall apply at all times, particularly when: - (a) making requisition for or planning of procurement; - (b) preparing solicitation documents; - (c) receiving offers in response to any form of solicitation towards a procurement or disposal : - (d) evaluating and comparing offers confidentially and in complete neutrality; - (e) protecting the interest of all parties without fear or favor; and - (f) obviating all situations likely to render an officer vulnerable to embarrassment or undue influence. - (7) All public officers shall handle public procurement and disposal of assets by: - (a) ensuring adequate time for preparing offers; - (b) complying with this Law and all derivative regulations; and - (c) receiving strict confidentiality until completion of a contract.